-Barbara is CEO and co-founder of Global Health Corps.
+Barbara is Co-Founder and Board Chair of Global Health Corps.
 Before joining Global Health Corps’ founding team in 2008, Barbara worked in Educational Programming at the Smithsonian Institution’s Cooper-Hewitt National Design Museum.
 Previously, she worked for Red Cross Children’s Hospital in Capetown, South Africa and interned for UNICEF in Botswana.
 She has traveled with the UN World Food Programme, focusing on the importance of nutrition in ARV treatment.
 Barbara is a member of UNICEF’s Next Generation Steering Committee and is one of the World Economic Forum’s Young Global Shapers.
 She is on the Board of Directors of Covenant House International, PSI, and Friends of the Global Fight for AIDS, TB, and Malaria.
 Barbara graduated from Yale University with a degree in Humanities in 2004.

 Rajesh Gupta, MD, MS, MPH is a Senior Director at Otsuka Pharmaceutical Development and Commercialization, Inc, where he oversees clinical development and corporate strategy over a portfolio of global health technologies.
 In addition, he is an Adjunct Affiliate at Stanford University where his research explores the interface of innovation and global health with a particular focus in technology development and programmatic improvement.
 Dr Gupta has a range of experience in designing, implementing and scaling-up global health strategies with organizations such as Google.org, World Health Organization and Partners in Health, and has over 50 publications in peer-reviewed academic journals.